 As hard rubber tires will be used in drifting, it allows you to use high-speed motors as my first TT02 has a 60A, 9T brushless motor installed for the finally drift build.
 The drifting surface is slippery so it allows the car to run a faster motor without creating too much load.

 Fig. 4 My street build waterproof TT-02

-Check out the Tamiya tt02RR online.
+Check out the Tamiya tt02RR on eBay.
 It is the newest release of TT02 that is race ready.
 Tamiya has added a lot of racing features to this car.

 You may find some Tamiya TT02 kits comes with a set of semi purpose tires and an off-road style body shell such as the Toyota Gazoo Racing Yaris rally spec, Lancia Delta, Subaru Impreza Monte Carlo ‘99 to satisfy off-road or rally fans.
 It is possible to convert an on-road chassis into an off-road vehicle thanks to its reliable base chassis which can take impacts from jumps and rough terrains.
 Many RC enthusiasts can tell you how good the TT02 can be based on basic performances so, in order to make it an off-roader, you should consider replacing parts as follows:

 For turning your TT-02 into an off-roader, you also need 4 rally block tires.
 The best you can get is Tamiya 50476.
 However, with these bigger tires, you need to make sure that your body shell is suitable for these tires.

 A good set of shocks can provide major improvements on the performance so changing the shocks that are longer than the stock ones should provide more ground clearance and acquiring more suspension travel.
 This will make the vehicle easier to handle any rough terrains.
 I recommend acquiring some 55mm to 60mm (hole-to-hole) shocks to achieve it.